Peter Gerendas is a Hungarian singer, guitarist, essayservices discounts pianist, composer and lyricist.

 2001: Radnoti Prize (an award for anti-racism and outstanding achievement)

-2004: Budapest Prize (for his unique compositions and remarkable achievements as a recording and performing artist)
+2004: Budapest Prize (for his unique compositions and topics for cause and effect essay remarkable achievements as a recording and performing artist)

 2008: Knight’s Cross of the Order of Merit of the Republic of Hungary (a class of the highest order of merit in Hungary)